 |Subject Earnings Greater Than $250,000 to Payroll Tax|

 Social Security—which consists of Old-Age and Survivors Insurance and Disability Insurance—is financed primarily by payroll taxes on employers, employees, and the self-employed.
-Only earnings up to a maximum, which is $118,500 in calendar year 2016, are subject to the tax.
-That maximum usually increases each year at the same rate as average wages in the economy.
-The Social Security tax rate is 12.4 percent of earnings: 6.2 percent is deducted from employees' paychecks, and 6.2 percent is paid by employers.
+Only earnings up to a maximum, which is $128,400 in calendar year 2018, are subject to the tax.
+The Social Security tax rate is 12.4 percent of earnings.
+Employees have 6.2 percent of earnings deducted from their paychecks, and the remaining 6.2 percent is paid by their employers.
 Self-employed individuals generally pay 12.4 percent of their net self-employment income.

 This option considers two alternative approaches that would increase the share of earnings subject to payroll taxes.

-- The first alternative would increase the taxable share of earnings from jobs covered by Social Security to 90 percent in calendar year 2017.
+The first alternative would increase the taxable share of earnings from jobs covered by Social Security to 90 percent in calendar year 2019.
 (In later years, the maximum would grow at the same rate as average wages, as it would under current law.)
-Implementing such a policy change would increase revenues by an estimated $648 billion over the 2017–2026 period, according to the staff of the Joint Committee on Taxation (JCT).
-(The estimates include the reduction in individual income tax revenues that would result from employers' shifting some labor compensation from a taxable to a nontaxable form.)

-An advantage of either approach is that it would provide more revenue to the Social Security program, which, according to the Congressional Budget Office's projections, will not have sufficient income to finance the benefits that are due to beneficiaries under current law.
-If current law remained in place, spending for Social Security would rise from 4.9 percent of gross domestic product (GDP) in 2016 to 6.3 percent by 2041, CBO projects.
-But Social Security tax revenues, which already are less than spending for the program, would grow more slowly than spending for Social Security.
-In CBO's long-term projections of the economy and budget under current law, the combined Old-Age and Survivors Insurance and Disability Insurance trust funds are projected to be exhausted in calendar year 2029.
-The first alternative, which increases the taxable share of earnings from jobs covered by Social Security to 90 percent, would delay the exhaustion of the combined trust funds by 4 years, to calendar year 2033.
-The second alternative, which would apply the 12.4 percent payroll tax to earnings over $250,000, would delay the exhaustion of the combined trust funds by 12 years, to calendar year 2041.
+An advantage of either alternative is that it would increase revenues for the Social Security program, which, according to CBO's projections, will not have sufficient income to finance the benefits that are due to beneficiaries under current law.
+If current law remained in place, Social Security tax revenues, which already are less than spending for the program, would grow more slowly than spending for Social Security.
+In CBO's long-term projections of the economy and budget under current law, the combined Old-Age and Survivors Insurance and Disability Insurance trust funds are projected to be exhausted in calendar year 2031.
+The first alternative, which would increase the taxable share of earnings from jobs covered by Social Security to 90 percent, would delay the exhaustion of the combined trust funds by 5 years, to calendar year 2036.
+The second alternative, which would apply the 12.4 percent payroll tax to earnings over $250,000, would delay the exhaustion of the combined trust funds by 13 years, to calendar year 2044.

 In addition, either alternative would make the payroll tax less regressive—that is, each would increase the tax burden on people with higher income.
-People with earnings above the ceiling now pay a smaller percentage of their total earnings in payroll taxes than do people whose total earnings are below the maximum.
+People with earnings above the maximum now pay a smaller percentage of their total earnings in payroll taxes than do people whose total earnings are below the maximum.
 Making more earnings taxable would increase payroll taxes for those high earners.
-(That change would also lead to higher benefit payments for affected workers under the first alternative, but the tax increase would be much larger than the increase in benefits.)
+(That change would also increase benefit payments for affected workers under the first alternative, but the tax increase would be much larger than the increase in benefits.)
 The second alternative would be more progressive than the first because it would affect only those with earnings above $250,000.
 (After 2037, when the current-law taxable maximum would exceed that threshold, it would affect those with earnings above the taxable maximum.)

 A disadvantage of both alternatives is that raising the earnings cap would weaken the link between the taxes that workers pay into the system and the benefits they receive.
 That link has been an important aspect of Social Security since its inception.
 Under the first alternative, the increase in benefits would be modest relative to the increase in taxes, and under the second alternative, workers with higher earnings would pay additional taxes that would not increase their benefits.

-Another drawback is that some people—those with earnings between the existing taxable limits and the higher thresholds under the first alternative, or those with earnings above the $250,000 threshold under the second alternative—would earn less after taxes for each additional hour worked.
-For those people, the decline in after-tax earnings would have two opposing effects among people already working.
-First, people tend to work fewer hours because other uses of their time become relatively more attractive, so people would tend to work fewer hours.
-On the other hand, people also would tend to work more hours because having less after-tax income requires additional work to maintain the same standard of living (the income effect).
-In CBO's estimation, the first effect would, on balance, be greater than the second effect.
-The first approach would thus reduce the incentive to work and also encourage taxpayers to substitute tax-exempt fringe benefits for taxable wages.
-In contrast, people with earnings well above the limit established by the first alternative would not see any reduction in the return on their additional work, but they would have less income after taxes, which would encourage them to work more.
+Another drawback is that some people—those with earnings between the existing taxable limits and the higher thresholds under the first alternative, and those with earnings above the $250,000 threshold under the second alternative—would earn less after taxes for each additional hour worked.
+For those people, the decline in after-tax earnings would have two opposing effects.
+On the one hand, the lower earnings for each additional hour worked would make other uses of time relatively more attractive, so people would tend to work fewer hours.
+On the other hand, people also would tend to work more hours because having less after-tax income requires additional work to maintain the same standard of living.
+On balance, CBO estimates that the first effect would be greater than the second effect, and thus people in those earnings ranges would work less.
+However, people with earnings well above the limit established by the first alternative would not see any reduction in the return on their additional work, but they would have less income after taxes, which would encourage them to work more.